 As population growth continues and income levels rise, resource consumption and waste increase.

-To make more effective use — and re-use — of limited resources, it is important to shift from a disposable, linear economic model to a circular economy.
-We are optimizing the use of raw materials and reducing waste throughout the entire value chain while comply with waste management and rules differ by country or region.
+To make more effective use — and reuse — of limited resources, it is important that businesses shift from a disposable, linear economic model to a circular economy.
+At Shiseido, we are doing this by optimizing the use of raw materials and reducing waste throughout our entire value chain, while complying with all relevant waste management rules in the countries and regions where we operate.

 ABOUT US